fission-codes/fission-translate/README.md

 ## Summary

+Having culturally and linguistically accurate translations is an important and necessary goal for Ethereum.
+The current state-of-the-art involves providing end users with hard-coded messaging (typically in English).
+This approach serves only a small segment of the global population.
+The FISSION Suite attempts to address this issue by providing culturally and linguistically diverse user feedback in a maximally decentralized way.

-In order to ensure FISSION Codes are accessible on a global scale, this library strives to provide translations of FISSION Codes in different languages, phrasings, and in varying levels of technical detail.
+In order to make [FISSION Codes](https://github.com/expede/fission-codes) accessible to a diverse end user base, FISSION Translate contributors are working towards providing translations of FISSION Codes in different languages, phrasings, and in varying levels of technical detail.

 Our collected translations are always evolving.
 If you would like to submit a translation for review, please see the [Translations Contribution Guidelines](https://github.com/jenncoop/fission-translate/blob/master/TRANSLATIONS_CONTRIBUTION_GUIDELINES.md) for more information.

-## An Implementation of EIP-1444
-[EIP-1444](https://github.com/ethereum/EIPs/pull/1444): an on-chain system for providing user feedback by converting machine-efficient codes into human-readable strings in any language or phrasing.
-The system does not impose a list of languages, but rather lets users create, share, and use the localized text of their choice.

 ## List of Available Translations
 * Basic English